-Electrodermal activity (EDA) is one of the most studied psychophysiological markers of the functioning of the autonomous nervous system and it has been applied in psyhcophysiological research for over 100 years (Boucsein 2012).
-EDA is an indicator of the sympathetic activity of the autonomous nervous system that is associated with emotion, cognition, and affection (e.g. Critchley 2002).
+Electrodermal activity (EDA) is one of the most studied psychophysiological markers of the functioning of the autonomic nervous system and it has been applied in psychophysiological research for over 100 years (Boucsein 2012).
+EDA is an indicator of the sympathetic activity of the autonomic nervous system that is associated with emotion, cognition, and affection (e.g. Critchley 2002).

 The skin becomes a better conductor of electricity when the eccrine sweat glands process sweat to skin surface.
 Eccrine glands are innervated by the sympathetic nervous system and are part of the fight or flight response system.
 The palmar site of the skin or sole provide the best measurement points due the great intensity of the eccrine sweat glands. (e.g. Boucsein 2012.)